Billionaire Bloomberg floods Democratic primary with cash

 DES MOINES, Iowa – Billionaire Michael Bloomberg spent roughly $180 million in the month after his late entry into the Democratic presidential primary, a staggering sum that's drastically more than all other leading contenders spent during much of the past year combined.

 On Sunday, he will go head-to-head with President Donald Trump in dueling ads that air during the Super Bowl.
-Meanwhile, the other leading candidates have been drawing down their cash reserves in a final push before the first-in-the-nation Iowa caucuses on Monday.
+Meanwhile, the other leading candidates have drawn down their cash reserves in a final push before the first-in-the-nation Iowa caucuses on Monday.

-Money may not be an obstacle for Bloomberg.
-But the cash-on-hand sums reported by former Vice President Joe Biden, former South Bend, Indiana, Mayor Pete Buttigieg and Sens.
-Bernie Sanders, Elizabeth Warren and Amy Klobuchar will offer a key indication of the health of their campaigns.
+“Our first month’s filing represents a down payment and commitment in all 50 states to defeat Donald Trump, and it shows we have the resources and plan necessary to take him on,” said Kevin Sheekey, Bloomberg's campaign manager.

-A poor performance during the caucuses on Monday combined with an anemic bank account balance could be a death knell for their campaign, or at least make it difficult to persuade donors to give more money.
+The disclosure reveals Bloomberg's campaign spending up until the end of 2019.
+It shows he spent $132 million on TV ads, $8.1 million on online ads and $3.3 million on polling.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.